 Using data to guide marketing decisions is a well-known best-practice.
 However, the effectiveness of your decision-making is highly reliant on the quality of the data you used to make that decision.

 Data can be hugely helpful when it comes to strategic decision-making.
-For instance, understanding how different customer groups perceive your brand can help you focus on relevant audiences, create relevant messaging, and tweak your product or service.
+For instance, understanding how different customer groups perceive your brand can help you focus on relevant audiences using audience segmentation, create relevant messaging, and tweak your product or service.
 This is all likely to result in increased ROI and higher overall customer satisfaction and retention.

 Bad data could send you in entirely the wrong direction – which means, at best, ineffective campaigns and wasted budget, at worst, angry customers.